Bioconservatism: Leon Kass

-Before he turns to these arguments, he focuses on the distinction between "therapy" and "enhancement".
+Before he turns to these arguments, he focuses on the distinction between "therapy" and "enhancement."
 While therapy has the aim of (re-)establishing the state of what could be considered as "normal" (e.g. replacement of organs), enhancement gives people an advantage over the "normal workings" of the human body (e.g. immortality).
 On the basis of this distinction, Kass argues, most people would support therapy, but remain sceptical towards enhancement.
 However, he believes this distinction is not clear, since it is hard to tell where therapy stops and enhancement begins.
 One reason he gives is that the "normal workings" of the human body cannot be unambiguously defined due to the variance within humans: someone may be born with perfect pitch, another deaf.

-Bostrom and Roache reply to this by giving an instance where one may clearly speak of permissible enhancement.
-They claim that extending a life (i.e. making it longer than it would normally have been) means that one saves this particular life.
+Bostrom and Roache reply to this by giving an instance of a clearly permissible enhancement.
+They claim that extending a life (i.e. making it longer than it would normally have been) means saving this particular life.
 Since one would believe it is morally permissible to save lives (as long as no harm is caused), they claim that there is no good reason to believe extending a life is impermissible.

-The relevance of the above counterargument presented by Bostrom and Roache becomes clearer when we consider the essence of Kass's skepticism with 'enhancement'.
-Firstly, he labels natural human experiences like ageing, death and unhappiness as preconditions of human flourishing.
-By extension, given that technological enhancement diminishes these preconditions and therefore hinders human flourishing, he is able to assert that enhancement is not morally permissible.
-That being said, Bostrom and Roache challenge Kass's inherent assumption that extending life is different from saving it.
+The relevance of the counterargument presented by Bostrom and Roache becomes clearer when the essence of Kass's skepticism with 'enhancement' is considered.
+Firstly, he labels natural human experiences like aging, death and unhappiness as preconditions of human flourishing.
+Given that technological enhancement diminishes these preconditions and therefore hinders human flourishing, he is able to assert that enhancement is not morally permissible.
+Bostrom and Roache challenge Kass's inherent assumption that extending life is different from saving it.
 In other words, they argue that by alleviating ageing and death, someone's life is being extended, which is no different from saving their life.
 By this argument, the concept of human flourishing becomes entirely irrelevant since it is morally permissible to save someone's life, regardless of whether they are leading a flourishing life or not.